-- A student cannot at any time represent a school unless that student is taking courses which would provide Carnegie Units equivalent to four traditional yearlong major English courses. - To be eligible for the fall marking period, students are required to have passed for the previous academic year the equivalent of four traditional yearlong major English courses (20 credits). - Academic eligibility of all students shall be considered as official and determined only on the published date when the report cards for that ranking period are to be issued to the parent/guardians of all students within a particular class. - Incomplete grades may not be counted toward eligibility - A student who repeats work upon which he or she has once received credit cannot count that subject a second time for eligibility. - A student cannot count for eligibility for any courses taken during the summer, unless that course was previously pursued and failed.
+- a passing grade in the equivalent of four traditional yearlong major English courses. - A student cannot at any time represent a school unless that student is taking courses which would provide Carnegie Units equivalent to four traditional yearlong major English courses. - To be eligible for the fall marking period, students are required to have passed for the previous academic year the equivalent of four traditional yearlong major English courses (20 credits). - Academic eligibility of all students shall be considered as official and determined only on the published date when the report cards for that ranking period are to be issued to the parent/guardians of all students within a particular class. - Incomplete grades may not be counted toward eligibility - A student who repeats work upon which he or she has once received credit cannot count that subject a second time for eligibility. - A student cannot count for eligibility for any courses taken during the summer, unless that course was previously pursued and failed.